ymichael14/Supervised-Machine-Learning/README.md

 ## Conclusion

-The final results supports the random forest classifier as more accurate and gave a better score when compared the two models.
+The final results supports the random forest classifier as more accurate and gave a better score when compared to logistic regression.
 The also the random forest performs better with catagorical data and can handle outliers better.